druiz35/E-commerceSiteRevenueAnalysis/README.md

 # E-commerceSiteRevenueAnalysis
-This is an EDA for analysing relationships among purchase orders on a Public Dataset via visualizations and the creation of SQL scripts.
+This is an EDA for analyzing relationships among purchase orders on a Public Dataset via visualizations and the creation of SQL scripts.
-Additionally, I created an ELT Pipeline for loading and transforming the used data for the analysis.
+Additionally, I created an ELT Pipeline to load and transform the data used for the analysis.